-On August 9, 2024, the Company filed Pine Point Technical Report, prepared by BBA and PLR Resources Inc., in respect of the 2024 Pine Point MRE, which is expected to form the resource base for the Feasibility Study.
+On August 9, 2024, the Corporation filed a technical report in accordance with NI 43-101 titled "NI 43-101 Technical Report, Pine Point Zinc-Lead Project, Mineral Resource Estimate Update, Hay River, Northwest Territories, Canada" dated August 9, 2024 (with an effective date of May 31, 2024) (the "Pine Point Technical Report"), prepared by BBA and PLR Resources Inc., in respect of the mineral resource estimate with an effective date of May 31, 2024 (the "2024 Pine Point MRE"), which is expected to form the resource base for the Feasibility Study.
 Cut-off grades are based on estimated long-term metal prices, mining costs, metal recoveries, concentrate transport, and smelter costs.
 The definition drill program supporting the 2024 Pine Point MRE was executed between 2018 and 2024.